-3) Make sure the metronome/click-track matches the tempo of the song, which it should automatically.
+3) Make sure the metronome/click-track matches the tempo of the song

 In other words, the click is merely a frame of reference for where the beats are.
 It’s a guiding light that keeps you on tempo with the song.
 Don’t necessarily focus on playing exactly on the beat, just keep the tempo of the song in mind and don’t waiver from it.

 There are a number of benefits to playing along to a click-track or a metronome, but in the case of recording, the greatest advantage is that it’s going to ensure that you’re playing is on time, and you won’t have to go back through the recording after and edit all of the rushings and slowing.